winitzki/scall/tutorial/programming_dhall.md

 As we found in the previous section, a  higher-kinded  Church encoding is needed  to represent perfect trees, because the ordinary Church encoding cannot work for such data types.

 However, one can also use the higher-kinded Church encodings to represent lists, trees, and other recursive type constructors for which the ordinary Church encoding would be sufficient.
-Let us outline how that would work.
+Let us see how that would work.

 The ordinary Church encoding begins with a type equations of the form `T = F T` and then proceeds to write the type formula `C = ∀(r : Type) → (F r → r) → r`.

-To do a similar thing for type constructors, we write a recursive definition of a functor `T` in the form `T a = (F T) a`, where `F : (Type → Type) → Type → Type` is a suitable pattern functor.
+To do a similar thing for type constructors, we write a recursive definition of a functor `T` in the form `T a = (F T) a`, where `F : (Type → Type) → Type → Type` is a suitable higher-kinded pattern functor.

 The Church encoding for ordinary types involves the function  type `F r → r`.
 The corresponding mapping at the level of type constructors must be written in Dhall as the type `∀(t : Type) → F r t → r t`, with an extra type parameter `t`.